//intent data mvp //this is the mailchimp popup form

 Of course, there are exceptions.
 But, the barrier for human resources to break through and get new tools can be really high–even if new software is desperately needed.

-Beyond this, most executives are insanely busy and don’t have the headspace to think through what a new ATS may bring to the table, or why an hr chatbot is a good investment.
+Beyond this, most executives are insanely busy and don’t have the headspace to think through what new applicant tracking software may bring to the table, or why an hr chatbot is a good investment.

 So it’s on us to clearly articulate why, how, and what we’ll get from this new investment.